patricklam/plam.new-webpage/content/post/20230531-we-the-others.md

 ---
 layout:     post

-title:      "Book Review: We the Others: Allophones, Immigrants, and Belonging in Canada by Toula Drimonis"
+title:      "Book Review: We, the Others: Allophones, Immigrants, and Belonging in Canada by Toula Drimonis"
 date:       2023-05-31
 author:     "Patrick Lam"
 tags:       ["reviews"]